lncodes/.github/.github/ISSUE_TEMPLATE/CODE_ISSUE_TEMPLATE.md.md

 ---
 name: 🚀 Improve code
-about: Suggest an codes improvement idea for this project.
+about: Suggest a code improvement idea for this project.
 labels: 'Improve Codes'

 ---